PedroMesquita1211171/VaccinationManager/src/main/java/app/ui/gui/readme.txt

-In this package, the team can provide an alternative GUI based, for instance, in JavaFX.
+In this package, the development team provided a JavaFX implementation in order to run the Application.